 Practical Considerations When Using Boomless Nozzles

 - Pick the nozzle that best fits the mode of action of the herbicide you are using.
-All the nozzles tested provided good control with a systemic herbicide but control varied when applying a contact herbicide.
+All the nozzles tested provided good control with a systemic herbicide which are most commonly used herbicides in natural areas and pastures.

 - To achieve manufacturer-rated swath width, spray nozzles on ATVs would have to be mounted much higher than practical, which would lead to increased drift.
 It is better to adjust your swath width based on equipment and vegetation characteristics rather than mount spray nozzles too high.